holgerbrandl/kalasim/docs/userguide/docs/state.md

 Combination of testing methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is possible to mix scalar, evaluation and function testing.
-And it's also possible to specify all=True
+And it"s also possible to specify all=True
 in any case.